 Our first stop was The Magic Kingdom.
 We picked up this Guest Assistance Card for Max at Guest Services.
 Crowded lines were going to be too much for him to handle, and he also tires out when he's been standing for too long.
-With the card, we were able to use the Fast Pass entrance or go in through a handicapped one.
+With the card, we were able to use the Fast Pass entrance or go in through an accessible one.
 It enabled us to wheel Max's stroller close to the entrance, so be sure to ask for that if you need it.

 Double strollers, by the way, rent for $31 a day, singles for $15 (it goes down to $27 and $13 if you rent for multiple days).
 That can add up if you're planning on spending a fair amount of time at Disney, so it might be worth it to haul along your stroller from home.
 We did that the last trip, but got lazy this time around.

 I had high hopes that Max would be able to handle rides, because on our last trip even It's A Small World had made him sob.
 We eased him in by heading straight for The Speedway Racetrack in Tomorrowland.
 Max actually remembered it from two years ago and at some point gleefully lead the way there.
 We had to go on it several times in a row.

 After that, though, he was really unhappy about the Transit Authority ride, a slow-moving cart that gives you an overview of all the rides in the area.